ninochang/presentations/swag-2024-Q1-openday/slides.md

 ![original](background.png)

 # Why WebRTC is not codec agnostic ?
-- Relies codes supported by underlying browser.
+- Relies codecs supported by underlying browser.
-- Browser don't support specific codec for various reason, like expensive livense to use H.265.
+- Browser don't support specific codec for various reasons, like expensive livense to use H.265.
 - Hardware encoding requirement for some codec like H.265, AV1 (But newer chrome starts support hardware encode)